moganapirya/bursa_malaysia_stock_analysis_IA/README.md

 # Bursa Malaysia Stock Analysis Using Python

 # Overview
-This project analyzes five Bursa Malaysia stocks using Python and real market data obtained from Yahoo Finance.
-The analysis evaluates recent stock price movements, estimates investment returns based on an RM1,000 capital allocation, performs portfolio screening using pandas, and visualizes stock performance through charts.

-The project was developed as part of a business analytics programming exercise to demonstrate data retrieval, data analysis, portfolio evaluation, and financial data visualization using Python.
+This assignment analyzes five Bursa Malaysia stocks using Python and real market data obtained from Yahoo Finance.
+The analysis evaluates recent stock price movements, estimates investment returns based on an RM1,000 capital allocation, performs portfolio screening using pandas, and visualizes stock performance through charts.It was developed as part of a business analytics programming exercise to demonstrate data retrieval, data analysis, portfolio evaluation, and financial data visualization using Python.

 ## Objectives
 * Retrieve Bursa Malaysia stock data using yfinance.